fabienjuif/subterra/packages/server/README.md

 This is a REST API.

+Users and passwords are handled (for now) in a hardcoded constant in auth.js.

 | method | path    | description                                                                                                                         | returns                                              |
 | ------ | ------- | ----------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------- |
 | `POST` | `/auth` | given "username" and "password" in body authenticate                                                                                | return the JWT token in plain text                   |